 - Staff not completing the charts as intended (e.g. not plotting the dot and joining the line, not escalating when they hit a orange zone)

-- No other charts available e.g. fluid balance or triage notes.
+- No other charts available e.g. triage notes.
 Its not an all in one.

 “In the early stages we had increased MET calls.
 Our resuscitation committee took the lead and provided an opportunity to have a conversation about the framework, decision making and systems and processes.
 We put in place a processes review and that’s been very useful.”

 “While the risk assessment is really good at identifying babies who need increased observation, it makes it very unclear as to what sort of observation is needed and for how long.”